-Owing to the ethnic variety and change in topography, every place you travel in Nepal will bring something new to your palate.
-From the low plains of terai, to the hills and further up to the high mountains, the culture and traditions vary a lot.
+Owing to the ethnic variety and change in topography, every place you travel to in Nepal will bring something new to your palate.
+From the low plains of Terai to the hills and further up to the high mountains, the culture and traditions vary a lot.
 So does the food that the people consume.
 Enjoy the taste of Nepal as you travel along; we list some of the traditional and authentic food that you are most likely to come across in Nepal.

-Some famous Nepali Cuisines:
+Some Famous Nepali Cuisines:

-Gundruk, dhido and sinki:
+Gundruk, Dhido and Sinki:

 Samaya baji and Chatamari:

-Samaya baji is traditional Newari cuisine set which contains beaten rice, choila(grilled and spiced meat), aalu achar (potato pickle), bhatmas (black soya beans), fried boiled egg, green vegetable and aaila (locally made alcohol).
+Samaya baji is a traditional Newari cuisine set that contains beaten rice, Choila (grilled and spiced meat), Aalu achar (potato pickle), Bhatmas (black soya beans), fried boiled egg, green vegetable, and Aaila (locally made alcohol).
 Chatamari, another Newari cuisine, may resemble a pizza but is entirely different in its ingredients.
-A base of rice flour is used and the topping is made with egg, meat and curry or even consumed bare.
+A base of rice flour is used and the topping is made with egg, meat, and curry or even consumed bare.
 The Newars are mostly inhabited in Kathmandu and its surroundings, bearing unique culture and tradition.

-Juju dhau (Curd):
+Juju Dhau (Curd):